robert-bl/brewery-finder-app/README.md

 This app will allow the user to search their city for craft breweries.
 Information will be pulled from the [Open Brewery Database](https://www.openbrewerydb.org/).

 Users will be able to enter a city and state to recieve a list of craft breweries located there.
-Listed breweries can be clicked on to recieve more detailed data including a link to the brewerie's website.
+Listed breweries can be clicked on to recieve more detailed data including a link to the brewery's website.

 [Components Diagram](https://app.diagrams.net/#LUntitled%20Diagram)

 [Page Layout](https://wireframe.cc/wCquuV)